Nets-eCom/Magento2_easy/README.md

 ### Shop Features

 - Seamless checkout experience with multiple payment options.
 - Embedded checkout for an optimized user experience.
-Users are not redirected outside Magento.
+Users are not redirected outside Adobe Commerce.
 - A smart mix of payment methods to suit all preferences.
 - Multiple checkout languages and currencies for selling in your domestic market and abroad.